remocons/file-tool/README.md

 ## feature
 -  Web API's `File` interface for Node.js.
   - NodeJS doesn't support Web APIs File.
+  - Blob is experimental ( ~v17.x).
+    - You will get some warning message.
-  - NodeJS support Blob from buffer.Blob. (status: Experimental )
+    - gradurate Blob from Experimental ( from v18.x.
+2022.April.19)
+    - conguraturations!!!
 - `saveBlob()`: save Web APIs Blob to the filesystem.
 - `loadFile()`: read file from filesystem, return Web APIs File.
 - for security and crypto: